bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Clear and effective communication is essential to address and manage client expectations appropriately.

 - **Be transparent and direct:** Always convey what your team can realistically achieve.
 Avoid overpromising to please the client initially.
 For example, if a client asks for a complex feature that requires six months, explain why it’s not possible to deliver it in three.
 - **Support with evidence:** Use data and past project experiences to justify your stance.
-For instance, present a case study showing how a similar project timeline played out and what challenges were faced.
+For instance, create estimates for the individual pieces of work to show how they exceed the expected timeline.
 - **Practice active listening:** Understand the client’s underlying needs by listening empathetically.
 This helps in addressing their core requirements even if their initial requests are unrealistic.
 For instance, a client asking for a rapid deployment might be worried about market competition, which you can address by proposing a phased release.

 Tips and techniques:

+- **Summarize and validate:** Summarize what the client said and validate their concerns before presenting your counterpoints.
 - **Use “I” statements:** Frame your responses with “I” statements to express concerns without sounding accusatory (e.g., “I feel that this timeline might not be achievable because…”).
-- **Summarize and validate:** Summarize what the client said and validate their concerns before presenting your counterpoints.

 Questions to reflect: